Open-Systems-Pharmacology/docs/part-3/pk-sim-simulations.md

 ## How to set up a parent/metabolite simulation‌

-From version 5.6.2 onwards, PK-Sim® offers two alternatives to define drug metabolites.
+PK-Sim® offers two alternatives to define drug metabolites.
 First, metabolites can be a "sink" which means that not actively or passively transported.
 They possess no physico-chemical or ADME properties and cannot be used as compounds in a simulation.
 Second, one of the compounds in a simulation can be assigned to be a metabolite or another compound.
 The metabolite possesses physico-chemical and ADME properties and be transported.
 In addition, the metabolite can be used in further metabolizations and thus a metabolic network can be built.

 ![The name of the metabolite can be defined in specifying the metabolic processes.](../assets/images/part-3/Metabolite1.png)